There aren’t many people out there who would tell you that you DON’T need product tours for your SaaS.

 Forget about the added cost and the difficulties of scaling for rapid growth that this approach suffers from for a moment…

-As early as 2013, surveys were showing that a lot more users prefer self-serve onboarding to speak to a trainer!
+As early as 2013, surveys were showing that a lot more users prefer self-serve onboarding to speaking to a trainer!

 For the same reason, you will probably want to pick the best software for building product tours from what’s available on the market.